EdOates84/EdOates84.github.io/Phase-2/phase-2_update.md

 # Process of getting Networks

-Now we are getting the show's exact network with the help of all probable hosts that is present in the whole video.
-We are using the voting method to find the correct network.
+* Now we are getting the show's exact network with the help of all probable hosts that is present in the whole video.
+* In case of multiple we can use the voting method to find the correct network.

 Example: We have seven shows in a particular video and get all anchors from that video.
 Using Wikipedia API, we get the wiki page of each anchor, and then we can easily search his/her networks.